segunlawal/event-scheduler/README.md

-#Event Scheduler App
+# EventiCal

-This is an app for creating and keeping track of events on a calendar
+EventiCal is an app for creating and keeping track of events on a calendar